hxtree/galaxyops/README.md

 [![Docs](https://github.com/hxtree/cats-cradle/actions/workflows/pages/pages-build-deployment/badge.svg)](https://hxtree.github.io/cats-cradle/)
 [![GitHub Stars](https://img.shields.io/github/stars/hxtree/cats-cradle?style=social)](https://github.com/hxtree/cats-cradle/stargazers)

-Architecture in outlines the stuff that is hard to change.
+Architecture outlines the stuff that is hard to change.
 In the realm of architecture, it's not merely about constructing individual buildings; it's about designing the city.
 Similarly, our opinionated approach to running enterprise software architecture on AWS goes beyond the confines of a single